How Can I Get a Discount on My Car Insurance?

 How Long Do You Have to Be With A Car Insurance Company to Get Discounts?

-It depends on the discount.
+It depends on the discount, but never be afraid to ask how to cut car insurance costs.
 There are ways you can save right away such as with policy bundling.
 Other discounts are applied when you do something such as install an anti-theft device or an UBI.
 Last, discounts such as loyalty discounts are applied after you’ve been a customer for a while.

 Final Tips to get the best discounts on car insurance